syjgino/SLA/README.md

 <!-- Dictionary Files -->
 ## Dictionary Files
 ### Species List (Spname_dict)
-This spread sheet contains the information of species we scan for.
+This workbook contains the information of species we scan for.
 The order and info should be the same as the method MRM list in Analyst.
 The Class column is used for class total analysis.
 The FA1/FA2 columns are used for fatty accid analysis.
 ![spname](screeshot/spname.PNG)

+### Standard Dictionary (Standard_dict)
+This workbook contains the unknown to standard dictionary and the standard information sheet.
+The Method1/Method2 sheet will take information from the StdInfo sheet to compute the Coef, which is used to calculate unknown concentration.
+If you want to get close results to the LWM, you need to round the Coef to 1 decimal place. (for lipid with duplicated tails, i.e. PC 16:0_16:0, round to 1 decimal and then devide by 2) This may sounds strange but it does give us the closest simulation to LWM. (<0.1% diffence)
+The SLA will search for the unknown and grab the Coef.
+So the order of unknowns in this file does not matter.
+We believe that the LWM is using the deuterated Q3 of standard to match odd chain PC or PE.

+(Note: Please do not change the sheet name and order in these dictionary files.)